MeltwaterArchive/storyplayer/stories/pre-test-inspection.md

 ## How To Inspect Before Your Story Makes Changes

-To make a pre-test inspect, add a `PreTestInspection()` function to your story:
+To make a pre-test inspection, add a `PreTestInspection()` function to your story:

 {% highlight php %}
 $story->addPreTestInspection(function(StoryTeller $st) {